TheRealMarVin/GOAP/readme.md

 ---

+## 🤔 NAQ (Never Asked Questions)

+### ❓ Can I use your code in my project?
+**Answer:** Yes, as long as you’re respecting the license.
+However, keep in mind that this project is really just an exploration of GOAP and a test of its limits.
+The implementation is pretty barebones, and you might need more features in your project.
+Also, the code isn't exactly what you'd call "clean," but it works for my needs (aka duct-tape level functionality).

+### ❓ Do you support interrupting plans?
+**Answer:** Yes!
+There are two ways to interrupt a plan.
+First, there’s an event handler that can stop an action before it’s complete.
+In this case, the state doesn't update, and we replan from where the action started (not the most perfect behavior, but hey, it’s something!).
+The second way is that we check preconditions before executing an action.
+If they’re not valid, we ask for replanning like an over-caffeinated project manager.

+### ❓ Your code is missing so and so…
+**Answer:** You’re probably right. 😅

+### ❓ Hey, I saw your code and I want to use it in my game of Go, can you help me?
+**Answer:** Oh, I hate to break it to you, but this probably isn’t the right approach to solve your Go game problem.
+Why?
+Well, GOAP is more about planning in a fairly static environment, not dealing with the deep complexities of ancient board games.
+It doesn't handle turn-based planning or high-dimensional strategy all that well.
+You might want to try something like Monte Carlo Tree Search or even Minimax instead!

+*Also, a side note: GOAP isn't great for situations where there's an agent actively opposing you, especially when it requires long-term planning.
+It tends to get... a bit confused when someone’s messing up its plans!*

+---

 ## 🤖 Acknowledgements

 Some of the text in this README and portions of the example code were enhanced with the help of **ChatGPT**, which was used to make everything sound way cooler and help clarify some of the GOAP implementation details. 🎉